zylpascal/academic-kickstart/content/author/admin/_index.md

 +++

-Yongli Zhu received his B.S. degree from Huazhong University of Science & Technology in 2009 and M.S. degree from State Grid Electric Power Research Institute in 2012.
-He is now pursuing the Ph.D. degree at the University of Tennessee, Knoxville.
+Yongli Zhu received his Ph.D. degree at the University of Tennessee, Knoxville,  B.S. degree from Huazhong University of Science & Technology in 2009 and M.S. degree from State Grid Electric Power Research Institute in 2012.
 His research interests include energy storage and artificial intelligence for power system stability and control.